Crafted by Headout, a global experiences brand offering curated tours, tickets & experiences. Discover with ease, book with peace.

 Virtual Reality Experience: Get a glimpse of Domus Aurea’s glorious days through special lighting effects and illuminated reconstructive panels specially designed to give visitors a virtual 3D reality experience.

-Your Domus Aurea Ticket Explained
+Your Domus Aurea Access Explained

 Guided Tour of Domus Aurea with Virtual Reality Experience